NaomiO/CardAttack/README.md

 ![Emv Card Example](https://blog.payjunction.com/hubfs/BLOG/FEATURED%20IMAGES/emv-card-reader.svg)

-This is an educational project as a part of my studies of computer sciences at the University of Ariel of the course: **Network Protection**.
+This is an educational project as part of our studies of computer sciences at Ariel University for the class: "Network Protection".
-This project aims to demonstrate the security failures on cret cards using **EMV technology**.
+This project aims to demonstrate the security failures on credit cards using EMV technology.
-[**EMV**- Europay Mastercard Visa](https://en.wikipedia.org/wiki/EMV) -> Click on this link to read about the technology.
+[EMV- Europay Mastercard Visa](https://en.wikipedia.org/wiki/EMV) -> Click on this link to read about the technology.